 Current Issue

-This summer, we eagerly present the inaugural issue of the highly anticipated, Canyon Journal of Undergraduate Research (CJUR).
-We are pleased to introduce the editorial staff that has diligently collaborated to produce the launch of this novel journal at Grand Canyon University in Phoenix, Arizona: Scott Greenberger, EdD, Executive Editor, Breanna Naegeli, PhD, Editor-in-Chief, Jenny Kuban, Managing Editor, Ramesh Velupillaimani, PhD, Neal Adam, PhD, and Katalina Inzunza Herrera as Editorial Board Members, and Kelly Maguire, EdD and Sandi van Lieu as Copy Editors.
-We are sincerely grateful for the dedication and collaborative efforts of this editorial staff, and anxiously anticipate the growth of CJUR in the future.
+This November, we enthusiastically present a new issue of the Canyon Journal of Undergraduate Research (CJUR).
+We are pleased to introduce the editorial staff that has diligently collaborated to produce this issue of the journal at Grand Canyon University in Phoenix, Arizona: Scott Greenberger, EdD., Executive Editor, Breanna Naegeli, PhD., Editor-in-Chief, Marette Hahn, PhD., Associate Editor, Katalina Inzunza Herrera, M.S., Assistant Editor, and Jenny Kuban, M.S., Managing Editor.
+Our editorial board includes Ramesh Velupillaimani, PhD. and Neal Adam, PhD., and Sandi van Lieu, EdD. serves as Copy Editor.
+We are abundantly grateful for the tenacity, dedication, and collaborative efforts of this editorial staff.

 Abstract and Paper